How to Use UTM Parameters to Track Email Clicks (with Examples)

 utm_term=let-us-know-what-you-think

-6. Leverage Custom Parameters for Advanced Tracking
+6. Leverage Custom Parameters for Advanced UTM Tracking

 When using custom UTM parameters, you can tailor your link tagging based on the dimensions you typically act on, that the five basic parameters don’t cover.